ChalanaJanith/ChalanaJanith/README.md

 - 🌱 I’m currently learning  everything
 - 👯 I’m looking to collaborate with other content creators
-- 📫 How to reach me: 2020 Goals: Contribute more to Open Source projects
+- 📫 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Playing Cricket.

 ### Skills